kanow/operations/Documentation/Changelog/Index.rst

    :Changes:
 		Change name of ts-constant and ts-setup from "overrideCenterLangList" to "overrideCenterLongList".
 Please check your ts after update.

+		#57792 correct counted result for list view with map

+		#57967 Add note in documentation because of missing list view of vehicles and resources

 		#58037 add settings to override centering and zoom for map list view

 		#58036 add link wizard to assistance link field and viewhelper for typolink rendering